 (1) Held for sale assets and liabilities relate to the Non-Arriver businesses and were measured at fair value less costs to sell (including SSW Partners' estimated return with respect to the sale proceeds of the Non-Arriver businesses), which was estimated using a market approach based on significant inputs that were not observable.
 The Non-Arriver businesses' assets are not available to be used to settle our obligations, and the Non-Arriver businesses' creditors do not have recourse to us.
-SSW Partners owns and operates the Non-Arriver businesses, and its funding of the purchase price for Veoneer was recorded as a component of held for sale liabilities.
+SSW Partners' funding of the purchase price for Veoneer was recorded as a component of held for sale liabilities.
 The underlying classes of assets and liabilities held for sale have not been presented because such amounts are not material.

 Goodwill related to this transaction was allocated to our QCT segment, \$471 million of which is expected to be deductible for tax purposes.
 Goodwill is primarily attributable to assembled workforce and certain synergies expected to arise after the acquisition.
 Completed technology-based intangible assets will be amortized on a straight-line basis over the weighted-average useful life of nine years.
 IPR&D relates to a single project that is expected to be completed in fiscal 2025.
 Upon completion, we expect the IPR&D to be amortized over its useful life of seven years.
 We valued the completed technology and IPR&D using an income approach based on significant unobservable inputs.
+Pro forma results of operations have not been presented because the effects of this acquisition were not material to our consolidated results of operations.